joelpick/maternal_effects/R/README.md

 ## 02_simulations.R

+- Simulates pedigrees and datasets, and analyses them with simple maternal effects models

+## 03_small_ped_sims.R

-- Simulates pedigrees and datasets, and analyses them
+- Simulates small pedigrees and datasets, and analyses them with 4 different models

-## 03_bias_variance.R
+## 04_synthesis_metrics.R

--
+- Extracts various metrics from data from different papers used in this study

 ## Figure_1_example.R